01-edu/public/subjects/ai/neural-networks/README.md

 # Exercise 4: Forward propagation

-The goal of this exerice is to compute the log loss on the output of the forward propagation.
+The goal of this exercise is to compute the log loss on the output of the forward propagation.
 The data used is the tiny data set below.

 | name | math | chemistry | exam_success |
 | :--- | ---: | --------: | -----------: |